saulpw/jdot/README.md

   - `{ .key "value" .key2 3.14 }` => `{ "key": "value", "key2": 3.14 }`
   - `{ .outer .inner { ... } }` => `{ "outer": { "inner": { ... } } }`
      - the outer key is automatically closed after the inner value finishes; `inner` is the only element in `outer`
-     - after setting a value, the next .key will be inserted in the most recently opened dict
+     - after setting a value, the next `.key` will be inserted into the most recently opened dict
   - key must be reasonable: no spaces or symbols that have meaning in JSOM

 ## globals